open-sdg/open-sdg/docs/open-sdg-features.md

 For more information about using Google Analytics with an Open SDG platform, see the [Analytics section](analytics.md).

+## Site search
+Open SDG platforms have a search function, where users can search for terms to quickly help them find information.

+By default, the following fields are searched:

+- The title of an indicator, goal, or page i.e. words within an indicator title, short goal title, long goal title or page title e.g. FAQ
+- The content of the indicator e.g. on the [UK 3.4.2 indicator page](https://sdgdata.gov.uk/3-4-2/) the content is the text which starts with "In 2018..." and ends with "[Further Quality and Methodology information](https://www.ons.gov.uk/peoplepopulationandcommunity/birthsdeathsandmarriages/deaths/methodologies/suicideratesintheukqmi) is available."
+- The content of pages such as the About or FAQ page i.e. everything on the page below the title e.g on the [UK FAQ page](https://sdgdata.gov.uk/faq/), everything below the title (Frequently Asked Questions (FAQ)) is the page content
+- The ID number of an indicator or goal e.g. 3 or 3.1.2

+The search functionality also includes fuzzy search meaning the search function will also find pages that are likely to be relevant to a search term even when the term doesn't correspond exactly to the wanted information.

+It is possible to "boost" one or more fields in the search index, so that more relevant fields will appear in search results.
+See the [search_index_boost configuration option](https://open-sdg.readthedocs.io/en/latest/configuration/#search_index_boost) for more information and guidance on how to configure this option.

+It is also possible to index additional metadata fields, so that more fields are searched e.g. if you wanted the search to return pages where the graph title contains the search term.
+See the [search_index_extra_fields configuration option](https://open-sdg.readthedocs.io/en/latest/configuration/#search_index_extra_fields)

 ## Charts

 Open SDG supports several types of charts for displaying indicator data: